-TAKEAWAY: A PDA is a detailed breakdown of all job tasks performed by a worker in a specific job position.
+TAKEAWAY: A Physical Demands Analysis, or PDA is a detailed breakdown of all job tasks performed by a worker in a specific job position.
 It evaluates the position, not the worker.
 PDAs are commonly used to determine the compatibility between a worker and a position as well as determine appropriately modified duties in a return-to-work plan.

 Table of contents